What are Accounting Policies?

 No matter what approach a company follows, it needs to reflect the same in its accounting and in the way the accounting policies are followed in preparing the financial statements.

-The same will also affect the profits.
-An aggressive approach may end up generating more/less book profits.
+The same will also affect profits.
+An aggressive approach may end up generating more/fewer book profitBook ProfitBook Profit is the profit amount that a business earns from its operations & activities but has not been realized yet.
+It is not tracked by analysts or stakeholders & its calculation is relevant only to evaluate a Company’s tax liability. .
 And a conservative approach may do the same.
-The company should stick to one specific approach so that the coherence is maintained.
+The company should stick to one specific method so that the coherence is maintained.

 If the company changes its approach from aggressive to conservative or from conservative to aggressive, it should be mentioned and also why it has been changing its approach for the protection of the interests of the investors.